 Teachers: Mrs R Saunders and Mrs E Lewis

-As always, we continue to encourage the children to read at home and to have their book signed by an adult at least 3 times per week.
+We continue to encourage the children to read at home and to have their book signed by an adult at least 3 times per week.
 For every 4 weeks that your child has reached the home reading target, they can choose a small reward.
-There are lots of goodies on offer!
+There are lots of goodies on offer.